 After a short walk we get to the branching Erdei Ferenc utca (Erdei Ferenc Street) and following the marks turn onto it (Nagyesztergár, letérés a főutcáról).
 After a while we reach the end of the road and the border of the settlement.
 The continuation of the street is a dirt road leading in the forest, we follow it and step among the trees.
 This road descends slowly into a valley and we cross a small brook at the bottom of it.
 The dirt road leads beside the creek, but after a quarter hour long walk the marks of the Lue Trail leave this road and climb a few metres among the trees in the hillside.
 We reach a grassy meadow, cross it on a hardly visible path, and descend back to the dirt road after about 250 steps.
-Ruined buildings appear in front of us.
-We get to the abandoned houses of the former Veimpuszta homestead homestead.
-The dirt road branches into two directions in front of the houses, we follow the signs and turn left here.
+Ruined buildings appear in front of us after a few steps.
+We get to the abandoned houses of the former Veimpuszta homestead.
+The dirt road branches into two directions in front of the houses, we follow the signs and choose the left side road here.
 We reach a crossing dirt road after a few hundred steps, turn onto it and descend in a wide valley.

-The road crosses a small brook on the bottom of the valley, but we have turn off from this road before the bridge.
-Narrow, neglected wheel tracks begin in the the valley, we have to find the start of it!
+The road crosses the small brook on the bottom of the valley, but we have to turn off from this road still before the bridge.
+Narrow, neglected wheel tracks begin in the valley, we have to find the start of it!
 If we turn onto the wheel tracks, we will reach a wide, swampy area on the bottom of the wide but shallow valley.
-These tracks meander in the high undergrowth, but they keep the southeaster heading.
+These tracks meander in the high undergrowth, but they keep the southeastern heading.
 Here is the origin of the Gaja-patak (Gaja Stream) which will follow our way among the hills of the Eastern Bakony.
 The field is covered by high weed and reed, the winding wheel tracks try to find the driest places in the valley.
 After about 500 steps the marked route of the Blue Trail turns right from the the wheel track and leads among the outermost trees of the forest, but it is almost impossible to find this branching path summertime!
 No problem!
 We have to stay on the wheel tracks and follow them through the swampy field farther!

 After about one kilometer long walk the wheel tracks turn right into the forest and they begin to climb in the side of the valley.
 Don’t follow them, because we will meet with the signs among the outermost trees!
 An almost unvisible path crosses the wheel tracks, it is the real route of the Blue Trail!
-We have to turn onto this neglected track and follow the winding track among the trees.
+We have to turn left onto this neglected footpath and follow the winding track among the trees.
 This section of the hike is a real jungle fight, we have to struggle for every step in the thick forest and high undergrowth!
-After a little while the path crosses a small brook, and begins to climb on the hillside.
-We get to an old fence, the painted marks are on the columns of it.
+After a little while the path crosses a small brook at its stony ford, and begins to climb in the hillside.
+We get to wheel tracks at an old fence, the painted marks are on the columns of it.

-We follow this old fence on the tracks and finally reach a weedy field, a dirt road arrives here from right, we turn left onto it and walk on.
-The dirt road goes around the Cser-hát Hill and reaches the small access road of Bakonynána village after a twenty minutes long walk.
-We turn onto the narrow asphalt strip and follow it in northeastern direction.
+We follow this old fence on the tracks and finally reach a weedy field.
+A dirt road arrives here from right, we turn left onto it and walk on.
+The dirt road goes around the Cser-hát Hill and reaches the narrow access road of Bakonynána village after a twenty minutes long walk.
+We turn onto this asphalt strip and follow it in northeastern direction.
 It crosses the Gaja-patak on a bridge and gets to the border of Bakonynána soon.
 The signs turn right at the branching of asphalt roads, but we have to stamp into our Blue Trail booklet here!
 We will find the metal box of the Blue Trail's stamp on the wooden lamp post standing at the junction (Bakonynána village, stamping place).
 Beside the lamp post stands a blue public water tap, we can fill up our bottles here. .

-After stamping we have to turn right onto the branching asphalt road, but we go only a few steps on it, because we turn left into a gravel car park.
-A gravel promenade starts here at the farther end of the car park, we have to follow it through the fields.
-We will reach the buildings of the Prém-malom (Prém water mill) on it.
-The Blue Trail avoids the buildings, it turns onto a path, cross a narrow brook and after an old clear-cut reaches the forest.
+After stamping we have to turn right onto the branching asphalt road, but we go only a few steps on it, because we turn left into a gravelly car park.
+A pebbly promenade starts here at the farther end of the car park, we have to follow it through the fields.
+This road will reach the buildings of the Prém-malom (Prém water mill) after about 400 steps.
+The Blue Trail avoids the buildings, it turns left onto a path beside the houses, cross a narrow brook and after an old clear-cut reaches the forest.

-If we walk a few hundred steps on the coast of the Gaja, we will reach a narrow rock gorge, the water fall into the deep, rocky valley with small cataracts.
+If we walk a few hundred steps on the coast of the stream, we will reach a narrow rock gorge, the water fall into the deep, rocky valley with small cataracts.
 This place is named as “Roman Bath”, but it was never bath, especially not a Roman one!
 This place is totally the work of the nature!
 If we walk back to the resting place, we can continue our walk on the Blue Trail.
 The path climbs out very steeply from the valley of the Gaja and we reach soon the ridge of the hill.
 The footpath flips on the sharp ridge and descends back into the valley of the brook on the other side of the hill!
-Actually we cut down a big bend of the Gaja.
+Actually we cut down a big bend of the Gaja!

 The Blue Trail turns left on the main street of Tés and leave the settlement soon, but it is worth visiting the wind mills of the village!
 The mills are located in the other direction and they are accessible through the yard of a family house.
 The address of the house is 20 Táncsics Mihály utca.
 We can visit an old blacksmith workshop in the yard of the mentioned house, too.
 The two mills stand behind the houses on the wide plateau.
-They used the almost permanent western wind, which can blows freely on the bare plateau of Bakony Mountains.
+They used the almost permanent western wind, which can blow freely on the bare plateaus of Bakony Mountains.
 The older one was built in the middle of the 19th century, now the wind mills are industrial history memorials.

-This dirt road leads at the edge of the fields, later we enter the big cear-cuts.
-We cross this bare area, step in the forest again and get to the former forester’s lodge Hamuház forester's lodge after a three quarter hour long walk.
+This dirt road leads at the edge of the fields, later we get to the big cear-cuts.
+We cross this bare area, step in the forest again and reach the Hamuház forester's lodge after a three quarter hour long walk.
 There are resting benches and desks beside the house.
 After the lodge we cut a bend of the road on a path, later walk along the well trodden dirt road again.
 After a while we leave this road and turn left onto a path.
-We begin to descend from the plateau on this path beside a trench named Tűzköves-árok and reach the edge of the forest at a huge clear-cut.
+We begin to descend from the plateau on this path beside the trench named Tűzköves-árok and reach the edge of the forest at a huge clear-cut.

-We cross the bushy area on a descending, winding path, touch the hairpin bend of a forestcultivating road, and reach the open-air chapel (Outdoor sanctuary) already in the forest at the bottom of the valley.
+We cross the bushy area on a descending, winding path, touch the hairpin bend of a forestcultivating road, and reach the open-air chapel (Outdoor sanctuary) already in the old forest at the bottom of the valley.
 We turn onto a narrow asphalt road here, which leads towards north.
 We will get to the buildings of the Kisgyóni Természetbarát Telep (Kisgyón, Naturfriend's Resort) on this road after a thirty minutes long walk.
 The marks turn right at the edge of the settlement, but if we want to stamp into our booklets, we must go farther on the asphalt road.
-We can find the Blue Trail's stamp in its metal box at the gate of the first building's yard on the right side of the road (Kisgyón, Természetbarát Telep).
-There is another stamp on the side of a Blue Trail's information board.
+We can find the Blue Trail's stamp in its metal box at the gate of the first building's yard on the right side of the road.
+There is another stamp on the side of a Blue Trail's information board beside the road.

 After stamping we climb back onto the plateau of the Bakony.
 Our dirt road ascends in the forest among clear-cuts until the ridge of the Dóra-hegy (Dóra Hill) and we continue our hike on the long, wide ridge of the hill.
 After a three-quarter hour long walk in the forest we reach the wide fields of the plateau.
 Our dirt road leads for a while on the edge of the grassy meadows and the forest, a good panorama opens towards north through the fields.